justeattakeaway/pie/apps/pie-docs/src/components/tag/code/code.md

   tableData: slots
 } %}

+## Events

+Interactive tags do not emit any custom events.
+In order to add event listening to this component, you can treat it like a native HTML element in your application.

 ### Using `pie-icons-webc` with the `pie-tag` icon slot

 We recommend using `pie-icons-webc` when using the `icon` slot.
 Here is an example of how you would do this: